White Sox manager Paul Richards was regarded as one of the smartest people ever to lead a baseball team.

 But there was one problem … they lost the game, 10-8.

-It was only the third time in baseball history a team hit that many home runs in a game and lost (Detroit did it the other two times, in 1995 and 2004).
-The Sox players to hit home runs were Brett Lawrie with two, Dioner Navarro, J.B.
+It was only the third time in baseball history a team hit that many home runs in a game and lost (Detroit, in 1995 and 2004).
+The Sox players to hit home runs were Brett Lawrie (two), Dioner Navarro, J.B.
 Shuck, Tim Anderson, Alex Avila and Adam Eaton.